Path Triggers

 • Does not end with – The text that you are matching must not end with what you enter here.

-• JS Regex – Describe the text you want to match using JavaScript Regex.
+• JS Regex ("Matches JS regex" in SuperFresh) – Describe the text you want to match using JavaScript Regex.

 What to Change